jesse-ai/docs/docs/backtest.md

 # Backtest simulation

-Assuming your already have [imported](./import-candles.md) historical candles, and have set correct [routes](./routes.md) for your strategy, run:
+Assuming you already have [imported](./import-candles.md) historical candles, and have set correct [routes](./routes.md) for your strategy, run:

 ```
 jesse backtest start_date finish_date